jonnonz1/nz-statute-book/acts/public/1989/public-finance-act-1989.md

     (i) a statement of borrowings that reflects the borrowing activities for that year, including budgeted figures for that year and comparative actual figures for the previous financial year:
     (ii) a statement of unappropriated expenses and capital expenditure and unauthorised capital injections (excluding any capital injection to an intelligence and security department):
     (iii) a statement of emergency expenses and capital expenditure incurred under section 25 and emergency capital injections (excluding any capital injection to an intelligence and security department) made under section 25A:
+    (iiia) a statement of expenses and capital expenditure incurred under section 25C:
     (iv) a statement of trust money administered by departments and Offices of Parliament:
     (v) any additional information and explanations needed to fairly reflect the consolidated financial operations of the Government reporting entity for the financial year and its consolidated financial position at the end of that year.
 (3) The annual financial statements of the Government must include the Government reporting entity's interests in—